CoreOrganizations/AstrOS/CONTRIBUTING.md

 # Contributing to AstrOS 🚀

 Welcome to the AstrOS community!
-We're building the AI-integrated operating system, and we're excited to have you join us on this journey to make computing as intuitive as talking to FRIDAY or Jarvis.
+We're building the AI-integrated operating system, and we're excited to have you join us on this journey.

 ## 🌟 Our Vision

-AstrOS aims to transform how humans interact with computers through natural language and AI-powered automation, while maintaining privacy, security, and the open-source principles that make great software possible.
+AstrOS aims to transform how humans interact with computers through natural language and AI-powered automation, while maintaining privacy, security, and the open-source principles that make great OS possible.

 ---